Wainuiomata: Feltex Carpets

 Feltex opened a textile mill in Wainuiomata in 1974.
 The factory was bought by Alliance Textiles in December 1996 and closed shortly after, with the loss of about 70 jobs.
 The building later housed a church, and in 2013 Big Save Furniture set up a distribution centre in the former factory.

 Tom & Luke

 Tom & Luke is a snack food manufacturer based in Wainuiomata that sells its products in New Zealand and exports to Australia, Asia and the United States.
 It was founded by Tom Dorman and Luke Cooper in 2013.
 The company employs around 45 people, mostly locals.
 In 2022 Tom & Luke won the Wellington School of Business and Government Judge's Choice Award at the ExportNZ ASB Wellington Export Awards.

 Culture

 Venues

-Wainuiomata has a marae, officially opened in 1988, and various churches.
+Wainuiomata has a community centre, a marae, officially opened in 1988, and various churches.
 The Coast Road Church was built in 1866 and in use until 1958.
 It is listed by Heritage New Zealand as a Category 2 historic place, and can be hired for weddings or other functions.

+Aidan Walbaekken aka 'Block Vandal' and some of the painted blocks.